Yandex Cloud

 5. In the window that opens, enter a name for your certificate in the Name field.

-6. (Optional) In the Description field, enter a description for the certificate.
+6. Optionally, in the Description field, describe the certificate.

 7. In the Intermediate certificate chain field, click Add chain.